lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

   - RED page A word X (The Red Prince, page 4 word 1, "the")
   - GREEN page C word A
   - VIOLET page B word Y (A New Clue, page 5 word 2, "looked")
-  - BLUE page Z word X
+  - BLUE page Z word X (Swim Bird, page 3 word 1, "diving")

 A picture of the detective in a hall of records, reading a blueprint with a hammer and a blue + gold urn behind him